-Helium Invest (the "Sub-Fund") promotes both environmental characteristics and social characteristics.
+Syquant Global Event-Driven (the "Sub-Fund") promotes both environmental characteristics and social characteristics.

 In the environmental domain, the Sub-Fund promotes reductions in greenhouse gas (GHG) emissions, adherence to certain established international environmental norms (including the Paris Climate Agreement), a decline in the production and distribution of thermal coal and in energy produced from thermal coal, as well as in artic drilling and oil sands exploitation.

 In the social domain, the Sub-Fund promotes human rights, labour rights, consumer interests, and anticorruption and tax compliance through its observance and support of established international norms such as the UN Global Compact and the OECD Guidelines for Multinational Enterprises.
-Beyond these, the Sub-Fund also promotes population health, welfare, and safety through reductions in the production and distribution of tobacco products and the exclusion of companies producing or distributing controversial weapons.
+Beyond these, the Sub-Fund also promotes population health, welfare, and safety through reductions in the Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

+production of tobacco products and the exclusion of companies producing or distributing controversial weapons.